DaTiC0/is-endpoint-api-reachable/README.md

 ## Description

 Checking Endpoint API is reachable or not.
-Return YES if merchant URL is reachable
+Return YES if Endpoint URL is reachable
-Return NO if merchant URL is not reachable
+Return NO if Endpoint URL is not reachable